habi/acinar-analysis-manuscript/manuscript.md

 to alveolar entrance rings (33) we counted said interruptions on paired images spanning the whole acinus volume.
 By using the disector method (34) we were thus able to estimate the number of alveoli in 268 of the 701 exported acini.
 The acini we analyzed were subsampled from the full data by systematic uniform random sampling (35).
-Brieﬂy, a deﬁned fraction of the acini of one animal were analyzed, e.g. one third.
+Brieﬂy, a defined fraction of the acini of one animal were analyzed, e.g. one third.
 During segmentation, the acini were numbered.
-Based on these numbers every third acinus was selected, randomly starting with the ﬁrst, second, or third one.
+Based on these numbers every third acinus was selected, randomly starting with the first, second, or third one.

 Previously, we have shown that the stereological assessment of the acinar volume (according to the Cavalieri principle (36)) gives comparable results to an automated volume extraction by counting the